10000TB/10000TB.github.io/_posts/2017-11-02-Groovy-Style-Guide-Semicolons.md

 In fact, Groovy supports 99% of Java syntax, and it will work in most cases if you copy a snippet of java and paste it into a Groovy context.
 However, it is not 100% supported, right?
 Since java syntax is not 100% supported, lets not mess Groovy up with Java.
 In this case, lets abandon semicolons.
-Therefore, another weaker argument of not having semicolons in Groovy does not support Java syntax 100%, so use no semicolons to clearly declare it's Groovy and what is written is pure Groovy.
+Therefore, another weaker argument of not having semicolons in Groovy: Java syntax is not 100% supported, so use no semicolons to clearly declare what is written is pure Groovy.

 As always, comment below if you have a different view, and lates and best style will be updated to this post.